rancher/docs/content/rancher/v2.6/en/installation/resources/feature-flags/_index.md

 The following is a list of the feature flags available in Rancher:

-- `fleet`: The previous `fleet` feature flag is now required to be enabled as the fleet capabilities are leveraged within the new provisioning framework.
-If you had this feature flag disabled in earlier versions, upon upgrading to Rancher, the flag will automatically be enabled.
+- `fleet`: The previous `fleet` feature flag is now required to be enabled as the Fleet capabilities are leveraged within the new provisioning framework.
+If you had this feature flag disabled in earlier versions, upon upgrading to Rancher v2.6, the flag will automatically be enabled.
 See this [page]({{<baseurl>}}/rancher/v2.6/en/deploy-across-clusters/fleet) for more information.
 - `continuous-delivery`: In Rancher v2.5.x, Fleet came with a GitOps feature that could not be disabled separately from Fleet.
 In Rancher v2.6, the `continuous-delivery` feature flag was introduced to allow the GitOps feature of Fleet to be disabled.
 For more information, see [this page.](./continuous-delivery).
 - `legacy`: There are a set of features from previous versions that are slowly being phased out of Rancher for newer iterations of the feature.
 This is a mix of deprecated features as well as features that will eventually be moved to newer variations in Rancher.
 By default, this feature flag is disabled for new installations.
 If you are upgrading from a previous version, this feature flag would be enabled.
 - `token-hashing`: Used to enable new token-hashing feature.
 Once enabled, existing tokens will be hashed and all new tokens will be hashed automatically using the SHA256 algorithm.
 Once a token is hashed it cannot be undone.
 Once this feature flag is enabled, it cannot be disabled.
 See [hashing of tokens]({{<baseurl>}}/rancher/v2.6/en/api/api-tokens) for more information.